-Almost half the country now lives in towns and cities, and of these less than one fifth has access to improved sanitation services.
+Almost half the country now lives in towns and cities, and of these less than one fifth has access to at least a basic sanitation service.

 While poverty in Ghana is in decline, the challenges caused by rapid urbanisation are on the rise.
 Nearly half the population in Kumasi rely on public toilets, with only one toilet for every 1,000 people, and water services in low-income urban areas are often non-existent.
 This is having a massive knock-on effect on the population’s health, dignity and economic growth.

 What are we doing to help?

 We started working in Ghana in 2010, improving water and sanitation services in Accra and Kumasi.
 Since then we’ve developed strong relationships with service providers and policy makers to improve water and sanitation services for the country’s poorest urban communities.

 Where we work in Ghana